-The Problem: You won't get the value out of a Corporate Performance Management solution if you simply replicate tangled, overly complicated Excel models in the new, more sophisticated system.
+The Problem: You won't get the value out of an Integrated Performance Management solution if you simply replicate tangled, overly complicated Excel models in the new, more sophisticated system.
 If you put garbage in, you will get garbage out.

 The Remedy: Focus on simplification and standardization.
 Elevate the conversation beyond what has always been done.
-Make sure you identify the metrics you'll need to effectively manage business performance, and build the processes and solutions with that in mind.
+Make sure you identify the metrics you'll need to effectively manage business performance, and build the solution with that in mind.
 Remember to SIMPLIFY.
 More detail does not equate to better information, and precision is not an indication of accuracy.
 Consider the following tips for getting your general ledger and reporting structure in order:

-- Create one standard income statement structure for all cost centers that becomes the foundation for variations. - Create a structure where a group of accounts is owned by a single planner across all cost centers or whereby all of the accounts within a cost center are owned by a single planner - there isn't a right answer, but consistency is key. - Don't compromise the structure for a few reports it's better to develop an exception process than to sub-optimize the entire solution design.
-Also consider technology enablers as a way to support simplifying processes and solutions.
-Many solution have predefined components, more robust and transparent data integrations, more sophisticated dash boarding and reporting, and built-in digital automation and machine learning.
+- Create one standard income statement structure for all cost centers. - Create a structure where a group of accounts is owned by a single planner across all cost centers or whereby all of the accounts within a cost center are owned by a single planner there isn't a right answer, but consistency is key. - Don't compromise the structure for a few reports it's better to develop an exception process than to sub-optimize the entire planning process.

 One of our clients had restructured their general ledger a few years earlier without adequate input from all the stakeholder groups.
 Most groups had built processes around report extracts of the G/L data, resulting in gross inaccuracies when departmental reports were summed to a company level and a highly manual planning and forecasting process that was costly, inefficient and inaccurate.
-With our help and the CFO's leadership, the client began redesigning the structure concurrently with their CPM initiative.
+With our help and the CFO's leadership, the client began redesigning the structure concurrently with their IPM initiative.